 In the two sets of experiments, the influence of different loss functions is discussed via the results of MS-SSIM.
 In such cases, the network structure is the same in two tests, while MS-SSIM loss function and L1 loss are used for training respectively.
-Two models are tested under the updated NN CTC, which QPs = {22, 27, 32, 37, 42} under AI and RA configuration.
+Two models are tested under the updated NN CTC, which QPs = {22, 27, 32, 37, 42} under AI configuration.
 The specific settings of each group of experiments are shown below.

 Test 1: The proposed scheme.
 MS-SSIM is adopted as a loss function during training.
-(Results in Section 3.1)
+(Section 3.1)

 Test 2: L1 loss is adopted as a loss function during training.
-(Results in Section 3.2)
+(Section 3.2)

+In general, due to the need for testing, the original scheme made the following changes:

+Loss function: L1 loss and MS-SSIM;

+RDO: J=R+λnew*MS-SSIM

+SAO and ALF are disabled.

 Considering the NN-based in-loop filtering is constructed as {DBF, NN, SAO, ALF} in JVET-U0074, SAO and ALF is disabled on all tests to avoid the unnecessary influence of SAO and ALF on the results of NN, and to fairly compare the results from L1 and MS-SSIM model.

 Simulation results

-Considering the NN-based in-loop filtering is constructed as {DBF, NN, SAO, ALF} in JVET-U0074, SAO and ALF is disabled on all tests to avoid the unnecessary influence of SAO and ALF on the results of NN, and to fairly compare the results from L1 and MS-SSIM model.

 Test 1 (Trained with MS-SSIM)

 The experimental results of improving the subjective as well as the objective quality are reported in the flowing tables.